6eh01der/FailoverGateway/README.md

 Installation:

-1) fping required so:
+1) fping required. install-fogw.sh will install it for you but you can do it manually:

         in Ubuntu/Debian run:
                 apt-get install fping
+                or
+                apt install fping

         in RedHat/CentOS run:
+                yum install fping
+                or
-                yum install fping or dnf install fping
+                dnf install fping

         in OpenSuse run:
                 zypper install fping